 Focused writing instruction

-- Following the essay format of an introduction with a hook and thesis, three body paragraphs, and a concluding paragraph
+- Following the essay format of an introduction with a hook, a strong thesis, three body paragraphs, and a concluding paragraph

 - Providing specific examples from the novel to support assertions